Special Olympics is the world’s largest sports organization for children and adults with intellectual disabilities.

 What started as a vision of Eunice Kennedy Shriver has forever changed the perception of people with intellectual disabilities.

-Special Olympics Wisconsin (SOWI) provides year-round sports training and competition in a variety of Olympic-type sports, giving these individuals continuing opportunities to develop physical fitness, demonstrate courage, and experience joy while participating in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes, and the community.
+Wisconsin’s Law Enforcement Torch Run helps Special Olympics Wisconsin (SOWI) provide year-round sports training and competition in a variety of Olympic-type sports, giving these individuals continuing opportunities to develop physical fitness, demonstrate courage, and experience joy while participating in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes, and the community.

 Get involved as an athlete, coach or volunteer.
 Find the special olympics office near you and make a positive difference in your community